FAQ

 Q: What is the No Surprises Act?

 I have always provided a clear outline of my costs.
-This information is in your intake paperwork which you are required to read and sign before our first session.
+This information is in your intake paperwork, which you are required to read and sign before our first session.
 However, the GFE goes one step further by asking me, your provider, to outline how much your entire treatment cycle might cost.
 Your rights as a consumer can be found here.

 There are obvious difficulties with this, as I am providing this before meeting you and therefore my knowledge of your situation is limited to non-existent.
 Nonetheless, the GFE is intended to protect the consumer from ‘surprise’ medical bills or financial hardship.

-Please know that the GFE rules “do not require the good faith estimate (GFE) to include charges for unanticipated items or services that are not reasonably expected and that could occur due to unforeseen events.”
+Please know that the GFE rules “do not require the good faith estimate (GFE) to include charges for unanticipated items or services that are not reasonably expected, and that could occur due to unforeseen events.”
 Therefore, if your needs, as an uninsured client, are quite different from what was expected, I can update the GFE to reflect your new treatment plan.

 To find out more, please visit the Centers for Medicare and Medicaid Services here.

-Q: What if I feel suicidal or homicidal?
+Q: What if I am in crisis?

-You can also call or text/ chat with a professional at Lifeline, 24 hours a day, 7 days a week at 1-800-273-8255
+You can also call or text/ chat with a professional at Lifeline, 24 hours a day, 7 days a week, at 1-800-273-8255

-Q: Do you offer crisis counseling or 24 hour emergency counseling?
+Q: Do you offer crisis counseling or 24-hour emergency counseling?

 A: I do not offer 24-hour crisis counseling.
 If you feel that your needs will require late-night calls, check-ins or a deeper level of care than 1x weekly therapy, I will be happy to find you a therapist better suited to your needs.

-However, if you are experiencing an emergency and need crisis intervention you may contact:
+However, if you are experiencing an emergency and need crisis intervention, you may contact:

 The National Suicide Prevention hotline at: 1-800-273-8255